watch the FLOMM trailer!

 Educator Mitch Goldstein teaches at RIT and his posts on social media are no-nonsense cheat codes for design students.

-And this thread, below (recently posted on twitter) also just happens to explain wat my classes are all about:
+And this thread, below (posted on twitter) also just happens to explain wat my classes are all about:

 Time for a thread.
 I have had a few questions recently about formal design education, eg design school (which I will refer to as DS) vs. free/low cost online education, eg Youtube, Skillshare, et al. (which I will refer to as YT).